0xCB-dev/docs.keeb.supply/content/re-gret/assembly/index.md

 To get power to the controller you need to solder the other pogo pin as well.
 ![pogo pin 2](pcb-pogo2.png)

-#### Battery connector
+#### Battery Connector

-{{< alert icon="💡" text="Make sure the polarity of the 401015 battery matches: the '+' contact on the PCB has to connect to the red lead.
+{{< alert icon="💡" text="Ensure the polarity of the 401015 battery: The '+' contact on the PCB has to connect to the red wire.
 Be incredibly careful when working with batteries!
 Don't let the contacts touch each other when switching the connector polarity!" />}}

 Solder the battery connector to the front of the PCB.
-After you have soldered the connector you can plug in the battery and tug it into the space underneath the controller.
+After you have soldered the connector you can plug in the battery and tuck it into the space underneath the controller.
 {{< alert icon="💡" text="Please double check the polarity of the battery and PCB.
 If the polarities are not the same, change them accordingly." />}}
 ![battery connector](pcb-battery.png)